 5. Mike Adenuga

-Mike Adenuga is the second richest man in Nigeria with a net worth of $4.7 bn.
+Mike Adenuga is the second richest man in Nigeria with a net worth of $5.3 bn.
 He is a telecom giant who built a fortune in mobile telecom and oil production.
-Mike Adenuga is the founder and president of Glo a mobile telecom company that has grown to become Nigeria’s second largest mobile telecom network. he started as a cab driver and security guard in USA to fund his studies.
+Mike Adenuga is the founder and president of Glo, a mobile telecom company that has grown to become Nigeria’s second largest mobile telecom network.
+He started as a cab driver and security guard in USA to fund his studies.
 He made his first million at age 26 selling lace and distributing Coca-Cola in Nigeria.
-However, he lost two telecom licenses, a bank, fled into exile and still went on to become one of the richest black men in the world.
-His Conoil Producing is one of Nigeria’s largest independent exploration companies, with a production capacity of 100,000 barrels of oil per day.
+However, he lost two telecom licenses and a bank, fled into exile and still went on to become one of the richest black men in the world.
+The company he founded, Conoil PLC is one of Nigeria’s largest independent exploration companies, with a production capacity of 100,000 barrels of oil per day.
 Adenuga made his first fortune at age 26 in the 1970s by distributing lace and other materials, but he hit it big during the military regime of former President Ibrahim Babangida.
 Adenuga is widely believed to be a proxy investor for former President Babangida.

 4. Nassef Sawiris

-Nassef Sawiris is the 4th richest man in Africa and runs Orascom Construction Industries which is Egypt’s most valuable publicly-traded company.
-He is into construction sector and also has a significant stake in cement company Lafarge.
+Nassef Sawiris is the 4th richest man in Africa who runs Orascom Construction Industries which is Egypt’s most valuable publicly-traded company.
+He is into construction sector with a significant stake in cement company Lafarge.
 He oversaw the construction activities of Orascom since 1990.
-He was also a board member of NASDAQ Dubai from July 2008 – June 2010 where he is still a board member, and currently sits on the boards of Besix (Belgium) and NNS Holding (Luxembourg).
-He is worth $6.5bn.
+He was also a board member of NASDAQ Dubai from July 2008 – June 2010, he currently sits on the boards of Besix (Belgium) and NNS Holding (Luxembourg).
+He is worth $6.8 bn.

-Nicky Oppenheimer, one of the richest men in South Africa with a net worth of $6.5 bn is a diamond magnet who made a pivotal decision in November 2011 to sell his family’s 40% stake in De Beers, the world’s largest diamond producer, to to Anglo American, which was founded by his grandfather, for $5.1billion.
+Nicky Oppenheimer, one of the richest men in South Africa with a net worth of $7.7bn is a diamond magnate who made a pivotal decision in November 2011 to sell his family’s 40% stake in De Beers, the world’s largest diamond producer to Anglo American, which was founded by his grandfather, for $5.1billion.
 Anglo American before the deal already owned 45% of DeBeers while the remaining 15% is owned by the government of Botswana.
 Nicky Oppenheimer’s other interests apart from making money include flying helicopters, cricket and conservation.
 He owns the Tswalu Kalahari Reserve which is regarded as the largest private game reserve in South Africa.

 1. Aliko Dangote

 The richest man in Africa is Aliko Dangote.
-He is also the world’s richest black man.
-His total net worth stands at $16.1 bn as at March, 2013 and is ranked by Forbes Magazine as the 43rd richest person in the world and the richest man in Africa Dangote started increasing his fortune more than three decades ago when he started by trading in commodities like cement and conglomerates like flour and sugar with a loan he received from his maternal uncle.
-He eventually started production of these products and went on to build the Dangote Group, a company that has grown to become West Africa’s largest publicly-listed conglomerate company, which now owns sugar refineries, salt processing facilities and his Lagos-based company is Africa’s biggest cement manufacturer and it also makes enormously popular food products such as noodles, spaghetti and milk.
+He is also the world’s richest black man as at today.
+Dangote started increasing his fortune more than three decades ago when he started by trading in commodities like cement and conglomerates like flour and sugar with a loan he received from his maternal uncle.
+He eventually started production of these products and went on to build the Dangote Group, a company that has grown to become West Africa’s largest publicly-listed conglomerate company, which now owns sugar refineries, salt processing facilities, his Lagos-based company is Africa’s biggest cement manufacturer, it also makes enormously popular food products such as noodles, spaghetti and milk.